Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-PKCS12 or JKS keystore used to trust external signer's self-signed certificate or CA certificate which signs the external signer's certificate.
+The PKCS12 or JKS keystore used to trust external signer's self-signed certificate or CA certificate which signs the external signer's certificate.

 ### `validators-external-signer-truststore-password-file`